 Hiking in Arizona

-Read all about my hikes in Arizona’s Grand Canyon.
+Read all about my hikes in Arizona’s Grand Canyon and the Sedona area.

 The Papago Wall and Slide is, according to many, the most demanding section of the Escalante Route, Grand Canyon.
 Preparing my hike I consulted many trail reports and video’s online, but most of the descriptions I found were at least partly mistaken.
 This is my attempt at a guide to the Papago Wall and Slide.